hashicorp/terraform/website/source/docs/providers/openstack/r/lb_monitor_v1.html.markdown

 ## Argument Reference

 The following arguments are supported:

+* `region` - (Required) The region in which to obtain the V2 Networking client.
+    A Networking client is needed to create an LB monitor.
+If omitted, the `OS_REGION_NAME` environment variable is used.
+Changing this creates a new LB monitor.

 * `type` - (Required) The type of probe, which is PING, TCP, HTTP, or HTTPS, that is sent by the monitor to verify the member state.
 Changing this